PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/ActionScript Cloud Code.md

 ## Introduction

 After making the *Set_Pos* and *Get_Pos* Events in the portal, it's time to call them from your game.
-In this tutorial you will learn how to use a persistent variable saved against the Player to change their sprite location.
+In this tutorial, you'll learn how to use a persistent variable saved against the player to change their sprite location.

 **Setting up your Set and Get Functions**

-  * Create the set function which logs the Set_Pos Event from the portal to pass through the Player's current location.
+  * Create the set function, which logs the *Set_Pos* Event from the portal to pass through the player's current location.
-  * Create the get function which logs the Get_Pos from the portal.
+  * Create the get function, which logs the *Get_Pos* from the portal.
-  * Create a response handle for the Get_Pos Event which retrieves the the Player's saved location.
+  * Create a response handler for the *Get_Pos* Event, which retrieves the player's saved location.

 **Testing the Set and Get Functions**